-§ 10 Admission to the Master's programme
+Section 10 Admission to the Master's programme

 - (1) Applicants to the Master's programme must have successfully completed a first (undergraduate) degree from a university.
-Students seeking admission to the Master's programme shall: - 1. have a Bachelor's degree or equivalent university qualification whose main curricular focus was on physics or a subject closely related to physics from a

-- German university, a recognized foreign university or a recognized distance-learning institution - demonstrate adequate language proficiency (as a rule, at least level B2 of the Common European Framework of Reference for Languages or equivalent) for academic study in English and - 3. demonstrate particular academic aptitude (see Section 77(6) SHSG). - (2) The criteria used to assess particular academic aptitude are: - 1. sufficient merit in the applicant's previous academic track record, as demonstrated by an overall grade in the Bachelor's degree (see Paragraph 1 above) of at least 'good' (German grading scale:2.5 or better), and - 2. the scientific content of the applicant's first degree.
-Applicants should demonstrate a level of knowledge and competence that corresponds to that acquired in the Bachelor's degree programme in physics taught at Saarland University.
-Specifically, this requires applicants to show that they have the necessary level of expertise in the following areas: - I. in the fields of mechanics, electrodynamics and optics, thermodynamics and statistics, atomic and molecular physics, condensed matter physics, nuclear and elementary particle physics and quantum mechanics, students should have acquired, at a minimum, 30 credits from lecture courses and exercise and problem-solving classes in experimental physics, and at least 30 credits from lecture courses and exercise and problem-solving classes in theoretical physics - II. not less than 30 credits earned in fundamental areas of mathematics - III. at least 20 credits should have been earned in physics laboratory courses - 3. the Examination Board may decide to introduce an additional obligatory criterion requiring applicants to submit satisfactory academic references that demonstrate the applicant's particular interest in the subject.
+Students seeking admission to the Master's programme shall: - have a Bachelor's degree or equivalent university qualification whose main curricular focus was on quantum engineering or a subject closely related to quantum engineering from a German university, a recognized foreign university or a recognized distancelearning institution, and - 2. demonstrate adequate language proficiency (as a rule, at least level B2 of the Common European Framework of Reference for Languages or equivalent) for academic study in English, and - 3. particular academic aptitude (cf. Section 77(6) SHSG). - (2) The criteria used to assess particular academic aptitude are: - sufficient merit in the applicant's previous academic track record, as demonstrated by an overall grade in the Bachelor's degree (see Paragraph 1 above) of at least 'good' (German grading scale: 2.5 or better), and the scientific content of the applicant's first degree. - 2.
+Applicants should demonstrate a level of knowledge and competence that corresponds to that acquired in the Bachelor's degree programme in quantum engineering taught at Saarland University.
+Specifically, this requires applicants to show that they have the necessary level of expertise in the following areas: - I. in the fields of mechanics, optics, atomic physics, solid-state physics and quantum mechanics, students should have acquired, at a minimum, 36 credits from lecture courses and exercise and problem-solving classes in experimental physics and theoretical physics, - II. in the fields of electrical engineering, measurement, instrumentation and sensor technology, students should have acquired, at a minimum, 12 credits from lecture courses and exercise and problem-solving classes, - III. in the fields of electrodynamics or electromagnetic theory, students should have acquired, at a minimum, 8 credits from lecture courses and exercise and problem-solving classes, - IV. in the fields of electronics and circuit technology, students should have acquired, at a minimum, 10 credits from lecture courses and exercise and problem-solving classes, - V. not less than 20 credits earned in fundamental areas of mathematics, and - VI. at least 12 credits should have been earned in physics and engineering laboratory courses. - 3.
+The Examination Board may decide to introduce an additional obligatory criterion requiring applicants to submit satisfactory academic references that demonstrate the aptitude of the applicant in terms of the degree programme requirements.

-The criteria listed above will be used to assess the aptitude of the applicant in terms of the academic profile and requirements of the Master's degree programme in Physics.
+The criteria listed above and, if applicable, any satisfactory academic references pursuant to item 3 will be used to assess the aptitude of the applicant in terms of the academic profile and requirements of the Master's degree programme in Quantum Engineering.